New Ram City, Aries

 “And you decided to come here instead of kicking back at your mansion?”
 She threw her head back with a laugh.
 “I’ll never understand you.”

 “Unfortunately, I’ve got a lot of orders today.
-Bless our ancestors—finally!
+Bless the saints—finally!
 What with the rumor of modified conductors being passed around in the black markets, who’d want to have a conductor made old-fashioned style?
 Plus, I need to make some finishing touches to my project.”
 She picked up a wrench on the counter and swung it back and forth.
 “Anyways, the point is that I’ve got nothing for you to tinker with today.”

 Olive raised his brows and gave her three slow claps.